FredyH/MySQLOO/README.md

 Query.onData( q, data )
 -- Called when the query retrieves a row of data, [Table] data is the row.
+-- Note: If the query returns multiple results, this is only called for the first result set.

 -- PreparedQuery object